NormanPCN/StardewValleyMods/BetterButterflyHutch/README.md

  v1.2.0
  Added config option to spawn Island butterflies indoors on the mainland.
  Adjusted the "dark" time to stop spawning butterflies outdoors.

+ v1.3.0
+ You can now shake the hutch to instantly spawn butterflies.